zbabac/VCT/README.md

 Linux mono usage

-You must have mono installed to run .NET application.
+#You must have mono installed to run .NET application.
-For Debian systems (Ubuntu, Mint, etc.) run:
+#For Debian systems (Ubuntu, Mint, etc.) run:

-> sudo apt-get install mono-complete
+sudo apt-get install mono-complete

-//For another distributions, just search: mono <distro_name> installation.
+#For another distributions, just search: mono <distro_name> installation.
-//After that, unpack VCT_Linux_mono_binary.zip to directory fo your choice.
+#After that, unpack VCT_Linux_mono_binary.zip to directory fo your choice.
 I will give example as if you put it in your home dir.
 Use sudo bash if permissions are inadequate.
-//Open terminal and go to dir. where VCT_Linux_mono_binary.zip is saved, usually Downloads:
+#Open terminal and go to dir. where VCT_Linux_mono_binary.zip is saved, usually Downloads:

-> cd $HOME/Downloads
+cd $HOME/Downloads

-//$HOME is destination dir. in this case

-> unzip VCT_Linux_mono_binary.zip -d $HOME

-//new dir. is created by name VCT_mono

-> cd $HOME/VCT_mono

-//allow all users permissions and exec rights to ffmpeg and ffprobe
+unzip VCT_Linux_mono_binary.zip -d $HOME 		#$HOME is destination dir. cd $HOME/VCT_mono		#new dir. is created by name VCT_mono chmod 777 *			#allow all users permissions and exec rights to ffmpeg and ffprobe

-> chmod 777 *

-//add ffmpeg to path if you don't have it installed:
+#add ffmpeg to path if you don't have it installed:

-> PATH=$PATH:/$HOME/VCT_mono
+PATH=$PATH:/$HOME/VCT_mono

-//or add that line permanently to your profile at $HOME/.profile - just put the above line at the end of the hidden .profile file, usually in $HOME/.profile
+#or add that line permanently to your profile at $HOME/.profile - just put the above line at the end of the .profile file, usually $HOME/.profile

-//you can now run:
+#you can now run:

-> mono VCT.exe
+mono VCT.exe

-or create launcher at desktop or menu.
+#or create launcher at desktop or menu.
 - it should display MS Windows like Window
 - I haven't resolved yet encoding progress under Linux (it is shown only sporadically)- only elapsed time is displayed, but don't worry, it is working just fine!